 Use these tips to review goals and make steady progress towards achieving the goals that you set for yourself.

-If you want to reach the goals you set out to accomplish and make steady progress towards achieving those goals, it is best to commit to a regular goal review.
+If you want to reach the goals you set out to accomplish and make steady progress toward them, it is best to commit to a regular goal review.
 Why?
-Because reviewing goals makes it possible to accomplish the goals that we set out to achieve.
-In addition, when you review your goals and take stock of what is working and what’s not, adjusting your goal action plan and moving forward becomes much easier.
+Because reviewing goals makes it possible to accomplish the goals we set out to achieve.
+In addition, when you review your goals and take stock of what is working and what’s not, adjusting your goal action plan and moving forward becomes much more manageable.

-Please note: This goal review post was originally published on December 28, 2014, as “How to Complete a Monthly and Annual Goal Review.”
-On June 23, 2021, the article was updated and republished under its current name, “How to Review Goals: Weekly, Quarterly, and Annual Tips.”
+[Please note: This goal review post was published on December 28, 2014, as “How to Complete a Monthly and Annual Goal Review.”
+On June 23, 2021, the article was updated and republished under its current name, “How to Review Goals: Weekly, Quarterly, and Annual Tips.”]

 How to do a Goal Review

 A goal review requires that you evaluate your progress toward the goals that you have set.
 If you have a prior goal-setting worksheet, now is the time to get it out for review.
 If not, you may want to invest in our Dream Life Tool Kit.

 Grab the resources your need to get started HERE—> Dream Life Tool Kit.